 Based in Paris, France, Dimitri has since released multiple follow up presentations to rave reviews.
 Each presentation demonstrates that same elegance and perfection that Dimitri is known for - constantly raising the bar.
-Dimitri is currently hard at work with theory11 on his debut cardistry project for 2012.
+Dimitri released Monument, his debut cardistry DVD, in 2013.

 Q&A with Dimitri Arleri

 Back in 2007 during high school, a friend shown me some cheating techniques while playing poker, I found it fascinating so I tried to learn a few moves.
 He gave me Steve Forte's book and that was what got my started with cards.
 Only a few weeks later, whi

 When did you start creating - not just performing - card flourishes?

 Well, I started right away actually, since it's the thing I enjoy the most in cardistry.
 When I think about it now, it is probably not the best idea if you want to become good really fast, but it's what I enjoy...
 So yeah at first I was creating either f

 It's really hard to say how much I practice, because it changes everyday.
 When I first started I practiced a lot, sometimes up to 6 or 8 hours a day.
 It still happens nowadays, but not very often, I sometimes have a big motivational or creative boost that

 There's a lot of very talented cardists out there that I love to watch, like Jonas Haglund, Andrei Jikh, Jaspas Deck, Alejandro Portela, Sebastian Skowron, De'vo, Kevin Ho, Dan and Dave and a lot more.